dschkn/stockhausen_studie_ii_maxmsp_reconstruction/README.md

-# Stockhausen Studie II — Max/MSP reconstruction
+# Stockhausen Studie II — Max/MSP Reconstruction

-Алгоритмическая реконструкция и генеративная вариация *Studie II* для Max/MSP.

-Проект сохраняет систему преобразований исходного ряда, построение десяти числовых квадратов, банки частот/длительностей/интенсивностей и формальные процедуры пяти частей. Вместо ряда Стокхаузена `3 5 1 4 2` можно подать любую перестановку чисел `1–5`, например `1 5 4 2 3`.
+An algorithmic reconstruction and generative extension of Karlheinz Stockhausen’s *Studie II* for Max/MSP.

+*Studie II* was created in 1954 at the NWDR Studio for Electronic Music in Cologne, which later became part of WDR.
+During this period, Stockhausen was developing the principles of integral serialism and investigating how an electronic composition could be constructed from a unified numerical system.

+Using the series `3 5 1 4 2`, he organized frequencies, durations, intensities, temporal relationships, and large-scale form.
+Based on available research literature and technical data, this project reconstructs these procedures in Max/MSP.
+In addition to the original series, the system can use any permutation of the numbers `1–5`, such as `1 5 4 2 3`, to produce new strict serial variations.

-## Запуск
+## Running the Project

-1. Клонируйте репозиторий и откройте `StudieII_Generator.maxpat`.
+1. Clone the repository and open `StudieII_Generator.maxpat`.
-2. Включите DSP кнопкой `ezdac~`.
+2. Enable DSP using the `ezdac~` button.
-3. Нажмите сообщение `stockhausen` для исходного ряда либо кнопку рядом с `zl.scramble 1 2 3 4 5` для случайной перестановки.
+3. Click the `stockhausen` message to load the original series, or use the button next to `zl.scramble 1 2 3 4 5` to generate a random permutation.
-4. Убедитесь, что таблица заполнилась 380 событиями и появилась партитуроподобная графика.
+4. Make sure that the table has been populated with 380 events and that the score-like visualization has appeared.
-5. Нажмите `play`.
+5. Click `play`.

-Поле `timescale` управляет скоростью: `1.` воспроизводит расчётную длительность модели, более крупные значения замедляют пьесу. Громкость в патче намеренно ограничена, но пять синусов, умноженные на перекрывающиеся события, всё равно умеют доказывать существование акустической физики довольно убедительно.
+The `timescale` field controls playback speed: `1.` corresponds to the calculated duration of the model, while larger values slow the piece down.

+The output level is intentionally limited, although five sine oscillators combined with overlapping events can still provide a remarkably persuasive demonstration of acoustic physics.

-## Режимы
+## Modes

-- **Original / historical corrections**: ряд `3 5 1 4 2` и выписанные из реконструкции коррекции пятой части.
+* **Original / historical corrections** — the original series `3 5 1 4 2` together with the fifth-section corrections derived from the reconstruction.
-- **Random permutation / strict serial variation**: новый пятичисловой ряд, пересчитанные `R1–R5` и `U1–U5`, без привязанных к оригинальной партитуре поэлементных коррекций.

-При выборе случайной перестановки historical corrections автоматически отключаются. При возврате к `stockhausen` они снова включаются.
+* **Random permutation / strict serial variation** — a new five-number series with recalculated `R1–R5` and `U1–U5`, without the element-specific corrections associated with the original score.

+Historical corrections are disabled automatically when a random permutation is selected.
+Returning to `stockhausen` enables them again.

-## Архитектура
+## Architecture

 ### Max/MSP

-- `StudieII_Generator.maxpat` — основной интерфейс, события, transport, визуализация и аудиотракт;
+* `StudieII_Generator.maxpat` — main interface, event management, transport, visualization, and audio signal path;
-- `StudieII_SquareDisplay.maxpat` — отдельная видимая панель всех квадратов `R1–R5` и `U1–U5`;
+* `StudieII_SquareDisplay.maxpat` — a separate panel displaying the squares `R1–R5` and `U1–U5`;
-- `StudieII_Voice.maxpat` — один голос: пять `cycle~`, суммирование, огибающая, click guard и панорамирование;
+* `StudieII_Voice.maxpat` — a single voice containing five `cycle~` oscillators, summing, envelope control, click protection, and panning;
-- `poly~ StudieII_Voice 16` — шестнадцать параллельных голосов;
+* `poly~ StudieII_Voice 16` — sixteen parallel voices;
-- `jit.cellblock` — квадраты и таблица 380 событий;
-- `jit.lcd` — партитуроподобное изображение сгенерированных прямоугольников;
+* `jit.cellblock` — displays the numerical squares and the table of 380 events;
+* `jit.lcd` — renders a score-like image of the generated rectangles;
-- `zl.scramble 1 2 3 4 5` — случайная перестановка исходного ряда.
+* `zl.scramble 1 2 3 4 5` — generates a random permutation of the source series.

-### JavaScript-модули
+### JavaScript Modules

-- `studie2_series_core.js` — чистые операции построения `R1–R5/U1–U5`;
+* `studie2_series_core.js` — constructs `R1–R5` and `U1–U5`;
-- `studie2_series_engine.js` — связь квадратов с Max;
+* `studie2_series_engine.js` — connects the numerical squares to Max;
-- `studie2_material_core.js` — 81 частота, 61 длительность и 61 интенсивность;
+* `studie2_material_core.js` — generates 81 frequencies, 61 durations, and 61 intensity values;
-- `studie2_material_engine.js` — связь банков материала с Max;
+* `studie2_material_engine.js` — connects the material banks to Max;
-- `studie2_events_parameters.js` — индексы, параметры, длительности и старты;
-- `studie2_events_envelopes.js` — амплитудные профили пяти частей;
+* `studie2_events_parameters.js` — event indices, parameters, durations, and onset times;
+* `studie2_events_envelopes.js` — amplitude profiles for the five sections;
-- `studie2_events_emit.js` — сборка музыкальных событий;
+* `studie2_events_emit.js` — assembles the musical events;
-- `studie2_events_core.js` — публичный генератор полной формы;
+* `studie2_events_core.js` — generates the complete form;
-- `studie2_event_engine.js` — передача событий в таблицу и scheduler;
+* `studie2_event_engine.js` — sends events to the table and scheduler;
-- `studie2_scheduler.js` — transport и распределение событий между голосами;
+* `studie2_scheduler.js` — handles transport and distributes events among the voices;
-- `studie2_score_view.js` — визуализация прямоугольников партитуры;
+* `studie2_score_view.js` — visualizes the score rectangles;
-- `studie2_voice_control.js` — управляющие сообщения для одного голоса; сами осцилляторы остаются видимыми объектами Max.

-Логика намеренно не упакована в один непрозрачный `everything.js`. Ключевые ступени процесса можно открыть, увидеть и проверить отдельно, потому что проект о программируемой композиции, а не о поклонении чёрному ящику.

-## Источники и ограничения

-Метод основан прежде всего на Csound-реконструкции Йоахима Хайнца и предоставленных исследовательских материалах. Подробности и границы точности описаны в `SOURCES_AND_LIMITS.md`.

-Цифровой синтез не заявляет буквального воспроизведения осцилляторов WDR, магнитной ленты, монтажных транзиентов, акустической реверберационной камеры и ручного исполнения огибающих 1954 года.
+* `studie2_voice_control.js` — generates control messages for a single voice, while the oscillators remain visible as Max objects.

+The logic is deliberately not packed into a single opaque `everything.js`.
+The principal stages of the generative process can be opened, inspected, and tested independently, because the project concerns programmable composition rather than the worship of a black box.

+## Sources and Limitations

+The method is based primarily on Joachim Heintz’s Csound reconstruction and the available research materials.
+Further details and the limits of the reconstruction’s accuracy are documented in `SOURCES_AND_LIMITS.md`.

+The digital model does not claim to reproduce literally the WDR studio oscillators, magnetic tape, editing transients, acoustic reverberation chamber, or manually shaped amplitude envelopes used in 1954.

 ## Tests